Zimtente/ens-collections/README.md

 # ENS Collections

 ENS Collections are categories of ENS names based on specific patterns or predefined lists.
-This repository is an effort towards bringing all collections together into one place to standardize their definition and facilitate integration across platforms and marketplaces.
+This repository is an effort towards bringing all collections together into one place and standardizing their definition in order to facilitate integrations across platforms and marketplaces.

 ### Metadata
-The metadata for collections is stored in `ens-collections.json`. **Bold** = required field.
+The metadata for all collections is in `ens-collections.json`.

 - **name**: collection name
 - **slug**: short, url-friendly abbreviation